 Solution: Allow enough time for the materials to cure.

 In general, do not plan to turn on your radiant heating system for at least 7 days after installation.
 The grout, thinset or self-leveling cement needs time to cure before being exposed to significant heat.
 The exception is using a Prodeso Installation Membrane.
-This membrane does not require as much time to cure because unmodified thinset is used between the membrane and the tile.
+This membrane, which also acts a moisture barrier and as a crack isolation membrane, does not require as much time to cure because unmodified thinset is used between the membrane and the tile.
 Unmodified thinset has the ability to cure significantly faster than modified thinset, allowing the entire installation to be completed within a day.

 Issue 5: There is excessive tile lippage.